lmbellama/cse15l-lab-reports/labReport3.md

 ![Image](3ex1.PNG)

 In this example, I used the find - size command to find any files in the government/ directory that are less than 3 gigabytes.
-This would be useful to find certain files that are under a certain size or to make sure that all your files are under a certain size.

 ![Image](3ex2.PNG)

-This example uses the same command, but on the 911report/ directory
+This example uses the same command, but on the 911report/ directory.
+This option would be useful to find certain files that are under a certain size or to make sure that all your files are under a certain size.

 ![Image](3ex3.PNG)
 ![Image](3ex4.PNG)